 ABOUT THE FILM

 It looks at the strategies of such organizations as African Parks in rehabilitating national reserves in partnership with government and local communities.
-It studies the emergence of eco-philanthropy in wildlife conservation and its potential role, not only in stemming the dramatic decline of species in Africa, but in highlighting that its wildlife crisis is not just a problem for Africa - but an urgent global issue.
+It explores new technologies and methodologies by key organizations in wildlife conservation and the emergence of eco-philanthropy and its potential role, not only in helping to stem the dramatic decline of species in Africa but in highlighting that the crisis of wildlife extinction is not just a problem for Africa but one of urgent global importance.